 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 I’d keep in mind Urban Outfitters- most of their items look like thrift store patterns and are kitschy, but their fits make them modern.
 So when you find something at a thrift store and like its pattern, get it!
 You can alter it (like shortening the hem), or adding a belt to a baggy dress.
-You should also follow some vintage fashion blogs- they give you a lot of awesome ideas on how to style things modernly :)posted 12 months ago
+You should also follow some vintage fashion blogs- they give you a lot of awesome ideas on how to style things modernly :)posted over 1 year ago

 I agree!
 Urban Outfitters is a good source to look for vintage inspiration.
-You can also check out Chictopia’s vintage gallery: http://www.chictopia.com/Vintage/info and see how other people do vintage.posted 11 months ago
+You can also check out Chictopia’s vintage gallery: http://www.chictopia.com/Vintage/info and see how other people do vintage.posted over 1 year ago

 Make Her Feel Welcome with Chic Points